apache/druid/docs/api-reference/service-status-api.md

 from the central node discovery mechanism (currently ZooKeeper) of the Druid cluster that the node has been added to the cluster.

-It is recommended to not consider a Druid node "healthy" or "ready" in automated deployment/container management systems until it returns `{"selfDiscovered": true}` from this endpoint.
-This is because a node may be isolated from the rest of the cluster due to network issues and it doesn't make sense to consider nodes "healthy" in this case.
-Also, when nodes such as Brokers use ZooKeeper segment discovery for building their view of the Druid cluster (as opposed to HTTP segment discovery), they may be unusable until the ZooKeeper client is fully initialized and starts to receive data from the ZooKeeper cluster. `{"selfDiscovered": true}` is a proxy event indicating that the ZooKeeper client on the node has started to receive data from the ZooKeeper cluster and it's expected that all segments and other nodes will be discovered by this node timely from this point.
+It is recommended to only consider a Druid node "healthy" or "ready" in automated deployment/container management systems when it returns `{"selfDiscovered": true}` from this endpoint.
+Nodes experiencing network issues may become isolated and should not be considered "healthy."
+Nodes utilizing Zookeeper segment discovery may be unusable until the Zookeeper client is fully initialized and receives data from the Zookeeper cluster.
+The presence of `{"selfDiscovered": true}` indicates that the node's Zookeeper client has started receiving data, enabling timely discovery of segments and other nodes.

+#### Query parameters

+No query parameters.

 #### Responses